MA-08 Wolborg MS

 Incredibly powerful RC that has spin times like no other in the series.
 Simply put, if you want to play with a Stamina combo, you're going to be playing with Bearing Core.

-Anything that can be said about this RC has been said, it simply is the absolute best at what it does, and while it isn't as had to knock out as originally thought (even in TB or TBTS), it can still get lucky sometimes and live, so don't count it out just because you have a GFCUV in your hand.
+Anything that can be said about this RC has been said, it simply is the absolute best at what it does, and while it isn't as had to knock out as originally thought (even in TB or TBTS), or the technical best at same-spin (again, the Spring Core RC exists), it should not be taken lightly.

 Best Possible Combo: